-Algorithm Server Certificate Type İ - Certificate MUST contain an ECDSA- or EdDSA-capable public key. İ Certificate MUST contain an RSA public key authorized for use in digital signatures. -+
+Algorithm Server Certificate Type + ECDHE_ECDSA Certificate MUST contain an ECDSA- or EdDSA-capable public key.

 Table 3: Server Certificate Types

 Identical to the TLS Certificate format.

 The server constructs an appropriate certificate chain and conveys it to the client in the Certificate message.
 If the client has used a Supported Elliptic Curves Extension, the public key in the server's certificate MUST respect the client's choice of elliptic curves; in particular, the public key MUST employ a named curve (not the same curve as an explicit curve) unless the client has indicated support for explicit curves of the appropriate type.
 If the client has used a Supported Point Formats Extension, both the server's public key point and (in the case of an explicit curve) the curve's base point MUST respect the client's choice of point formats.
 (A server that cannot satisfy these requirements MUST NOT choose an ECC cipher suite in its ServerHello message.)